DATA-690-FALL-2021/data690_Sai-Teja/Individual_project/Individual_project_part-A.md

 - Exports of goods and servieces of United Kingdom serves 27.2% to its GDP and stand at the top which serves more percentage to GDP through its exports.
 - Despite having more advancement in technology and infrastructure United states stands at the last by only serving 12% to its GDP through the exports.
 - China stands second by serving 21%, India by 19% and Bangladesh by 17%.
+# Economic growth due to Industries:
+- Industrial developements have historically led to periods of economic growth.
+Industrialization provides increased employement opportunities thereby increasing the income of the community which leads to increase in the economic growth of the country.
+-